tytydraco/yessleep/out/My_friend_disappeared_from_an_abandoned_subway_stop_I_found_her_but_she_cant_even_remember_her_name.md

 “I suggest you not wear it outside your home until you’ve had time to adapt.”
 My incomprehension must have been obvious, because she added, “Unless you want people to see you climaxing in the middle of the street.”

 I nodded.
-“Okay.
+“Oh.
+Right.
+Okay.
 But, um…”

 “You’ll still look the way you look right now.
 Beautiful.
 At least long enough for you to get home.”